LukeGall/Level-4-Solo-Project/notesDiary.md

 It looks as if the Pin and CompSlot component can be refactored into one, might want to give this a try at some point.

+# 21 Jan 2021

+Create the form with questions, make consent form, checklist needs to be signed.

+Get all those sorted and sent away with list of who to do the monitored questions

+Consent forms sent out, I shall wait for all the responses and then start the evaluation stage

+A typo in the tutorial should be fixed